Rosuav/shed/CarePackage.md

 aisles in theatres, which I beg you not to do if you ever want to go back to that theatre.

+* **Macadamia nuts** are native to Australia, though they're also grown in other countries too now.
+You can get them straight or chocolate-covered.
+Due to international shipping concerns, I've included only chocolate-coated macadamias;
+it totally isn't because chocolate.
+Honestly.

 Other
 -----

 It may surprise you to learn that I eat some things that aren't chocolate.

-* **Macadamia nuts** are native to Australia, though they're also grown in other countries too now.
-You can get them straight or chocolate-covered.

 * **Lamingtons** were invented by a British aristocratic lady who found that the harsh weather of Australia made cake go stale very quickly.
 It's covered in a